alexlehner86/highcharts-event-mgmt-in-angular/README.md

 # HighchartsEventMgmtInAngular

+This demo shows how to link chart events (e.g. point click) to their Angular parent component.
+It uses the `highcharts` library together with `highcharts-angular`, a minimal Highcharts wrapper for Angular.

+Once the chart is created, we add functions as custom properties to the chart instance.
+This allows chart event handlers to communicate with the Angular component that hosts the chart.
+In our case, when a column is clicked, the component selects the corresponding tab panel.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## Development server